 Following shortlisting, it is intended that the selection process will involve an interview against the criteria and key skills for the role.
 Panels may test any aspect of either the essential or desirable criteria, or both.
 Additional stages to the selection process may be required.

-It is intended that the interview process will take place in Belfast week commencing 10 June 2019 in Queens House, Belfast.
+It is intended that the interview process will take place in Belfast on 6 January 2020 in Queens House, Belfast.
 You will be notified of the outcome (successful/unsuccessful) by email.